YifanShenSZ/Columbus7-Extension/SinglePointBatch/README.md

 1. create.py creates directories naming from 0 to the number of geometries - 1, which are single point job directories
 2. submit.sh submits unsubmitted job and failed job

-All shell scripts support -h argument to show details
+All scripts support -h argument to show details

 Two examples to prepare appended geometry file:
 * loop.f90 shows how to generate a loop around a certain geometry